 1997 -- John LeClair scored twice and added three assists and Garth Snow made 18 saves to lead the Flyers to a 6-2 thrashing of the Edmonton Oilers at the CoresStates Center.

-1999 -- Eric Desjardins broke a 2-2 tie early in the second period and the Flyers never looked back in a 5-3 triumph over the Los Angeles Kings at the Forum.
+1999 -- Eric Desjardins broke a 2-2 tie early in the second period and the Flyers never looked back on the way to a 5-3 triumph over the Los Angeles Kings at the Great Western Forum.

-John Vanbiesbrouck made 15 saves to improve to 7-1-1 over the course of his last nine starts.
+John Vanbiesbrouck made 15 saves to improve his record to 7-1-1 over the course of his last nine starts.

-Justin Williams scored a second period goal to pick up career NHL point number 100, and Keith Primeau was also able to best Ollie Kolzig in the victory.
+Justin Williams scored a second period goal to pick up his 100th career NHL point, and Keith Primeau was also able to best Ollie Kolzig in the victory.

 Ian Laperriere assisted on a pair of Philadelphia markers, while van Riemsdyk's goal gave the rookie two goals and seven points during a four-game points streak.